Netcracker/qubership-hue/docs/public/configuration-guide.md

         value: "true"
 ````

-In the UI, it is the **Run as end user instead of Hive user** checkbox in the `hive-interactive-site` configuration on HIVE.
+In the user interface, the **Run as end user instead of Hive user** checkbox is provided in the `hive-interactive-site` configuration on HIVE.

 3. Add the `hive` user in Ranger <cluster>_yarn policy in "all - queue".